Rail War: Overview

 In June 1943, the Central Committee of the Communist Party of Byelorussia adopted a resolution calling for the destruction of German rail lines, as well as a general strike of rail workers in order to prevent their reconstruction.
 It was also to be accompanied by intentional train wrecks and destruction of bridges and stations.

 Partisans during the Second World War frequently used tactics recommended by the CPB, but were most frequently used during Operations Rail War, Concert and Bagration.
 In fact, Ilya Starinov, one of the primary saboteurs, helped organise the latter two operations.
 Explosives were heavily used during the rail war to destroy German rail lines.
 Many partisans used explosives which had been developed for the express purpose of the rail war, but others used grenades or improvised explosive devices.

+German forces (including SS troops and the Kaminsky Brigade) conducted anti-partisan operations which killed 7000 partisans and left a swathe of blazing villages; Soviet air attacks were made against the partisan hunters.
+From 19 June 1944 over five nights 40,000 demolitions were laid; disabling mile upon mile of railway track and knocking out precious rolling stock.

 Data on the rail war differs between German and Soviet sources, but it is commonly agreed that the partisans caused large disruptions of German logistics.
 Between 1944 and 1945, medals dedicated to participation in the rail war were awarded in Minsk.